shuhei/dotfiles/README.md

 ## Color scheme

-Use `colorscheme` command to update color schemes of Alacritty and Vim together.
+Use `colorscheme` command to update color schemes of Alacritty, Vim and partially tmux together.

 ```shell
 # Good for morning